We may earn affiliate commissions for the recommended products. Learn more.

 Is Astrill VPN secure?

 Astrill VPN is a secure VPN service.
-Your connection is encrypted with a military-grade cipher and routed with cutting-edge tunneling protocols.
-Their kill switch proved to be dependable, and the business is registered far outside the Eyes Alliances.
-If you’re looking for anonymity, Astill VPN can deliver on its promises including DNS leak protection.
+Your connection is encrypted with a high-grade cipher and routed with cutting-edge tunneling protocols.
+Their kill switch proved to be decent, and the business is registered far outside the Eyes alliances.
+If you’re looking for anonymity, Astrill VPN can deliver on its promises, including DNS leak protection.

 Encryption

-Astrill VPN uses AES-256-CBC with private encryption keys that are renegotiated every 24 hours.
-I'd like to see the refresh interval shorter, as it would reduce the window of opportunity for exploits.
-With that said, AES-256 is a high level of encryption and has proven impenetrable thus far.
+Astrill VPN uses AES-256 with private encryption keys that are renegotiated every 24 hours.
+I'd like the refresh interval to be shorter, as it would reduce the window of opportunity for exploits.
+That said, AES-256 is a strong encryption method and hasn’t been broken so far.

 Tunneling protocols

-Your connection to the VPN can be made using various tunneling protocols.
-Due to differences in how the data is encapsulated, and the checks performed along the way, the speeds can differ (as can the level of security).
+You can connect to the VPN using different tunneling protocols.
+Each one handles data differently, so speeds and security levels can vary.
 Astrill VPN provides a good variety of tunneling protocols to cover most use cases.

-WireGuard – the most recent addition to the open-source tunneling protocols family, WireGuard is faster and more efficient than its predecessors.
+WireGuard.
+WireGuard is the newest open-source tunneling protocol, and it’s faster and more efficient than older ones like OpenVPN.
 This should be the default option for most users.

-OpenVPN – one of the most widely used open-source tunneling protocols.
+OpenVPN is one of the most widely used open-source tunneling protocols.
 It comes in two main variants: UDP (faster/less secure) and TCP (slower/safer).
-These days, more users are better off just switching to WireGuard instead of UDP.
+These days, more users are better off just switching to WireGuard VPN instead of OpenVPN over UDP.

-OpenWeb – a one-of-a-kind connectionless protocol based on TCP.
+OpenWeb.
+OpenWeb is a one-of-a-kind protocol based on TCP that allows you to switch VPN servers in seconds without waiting for the software to reconnect.
 This means that you can switch VPN servers in seconds without waiting for the software to reconnect.
 The speed drop-off is almost non-existent, and the traffic looks indistinguishable from regular HTTPS.
 All of this makes it very hard to block.
-With all that said, with OpenWeb you can choose to either encrypt only your browser traffic (default) or all traffic - keep this in mind!
+With all that said, with OpenWeb you can either encrypt only your browser traffic (default) or all traffic.

-Overall, I'm happy with what Astrill VPN brings to the table.
-Their tunneling protocol section ditches IKEv2, which is still included in most VPN provider setups.
-However, with Wireguard, OpenWeb, and Stealth VPN, they cover all the necessary bases.
+Overall, I'm happy with what Astrill VPN offers.
+Its tunneling protocol section ditches IKEv2, which is still included in most VPN provider setups.
+However, with Wireguard, OpenWeb, and Stealth VPN, it covers all the necessary bases.

 Astrill VPN has a kill switch – a failsafe mechanism for when the connection between the VPN server and your device becomes disrupted.
 Unplanned server downtimes are unavoidable, so this protects your anonymity even under such circumstances.

-[cn-cta-badge header="Testing the kill switch" content="We check how a kill switch is implemented using 2 tests.
-In the first, we block the connection to the server via the router, causing a client-side kill switch trigger.
-In the second, we disable OpenVPN processes, causing a software conflict to check how the app resolves it." no_cta='true']
+For Windows users, Astrill offers a slightly different kill switch version called App Guard, which lets you block only specific apps (like BitTorrent clients or chat programs) from accessing the internet if the VPN disconnects, while allowing other apps to keep working normally.
+Together with the research team, we checked how a kill switch is implemented using 2 tests.
+In the first, we blocked the connection to the server via the router, causing a client-side kill switch trigger.
+In the second, we disabled OpenVPN processes, causing a software conflict to check how the app resolves it.

 During the firewall test, the app did not leak my IP at any point.
-However, it took ~5 minutes to figure out that something was wrong.
-When Astrill finally detected that there is no connection, it displayed a "waiting for server reply" message.
+However, it took around 5 minutes to figure out that something was wrong.
+When Astrill finally detected that there was no connection, it displayed a "waiting for server reply" message.
 So, this should be the key sign that the kill switch has triggered.
-In the end, the app didn't reconnect or warn that the connection isn't available.
+In the end, the app didn't reconnect or warn that the connection wasn't available.
 If their server ever goes down while you're connected to it, you'll have to reconnect manually.

 After I disabled some OpenVPN processes, the app immediately found the issue and reconnected within seconds without exposing my IP.
 However, when killing both Astrill VPN's daemon and OpenVPN, my IP started leaking.
 The app detected the issues only after a couple of minutes.
 This time, it was unable to fix itself and reconnect.